Skip to main content

 The endocrine system is inextricably linked with metabolic function.
 Hormones like insulin, thyroid hormones, and cortisol profoundly influence how the body processes energy, stores fat, and manages inflammation.
 For example, insulin resistance, a state where cells become less responsive to insulin’s signals, can disrupt the delicate balance of sex hormones.
 Elevated insulin levels can alter the production of SHBG, thereby affecting the bioavailability of testosterone and estrogen.

 The liver plays a central role in this metabolic-hormonal dialogue.
 It synthesizes SHBG, metabolizes hormones, and produces Insulin-like Growth Factor 1 (IGF-1) in response to growth hormone.
-Therefore, markers (AST, ALT, FIB-4 index) are not just safety parameters; they are also indicators of the liver’s capacity to participate in these vital hormonal and metabolic processes.
+Therefore, liver function markers (AST, ALT, FIB-4 index) are not just safety parameters; they are also indicators of the liver’s capacity to participate in these vital hormonal and metabolic processes.
 A compromised liver can impede effective hormonal optimization, underscoring the systemic nature of these interventions.

 Consider the broader implications of metabolic health on hormonal well-being: